11 keys to sticking with your diabetes medications

 Create reminders

-3. Fixing breakfast for the kids?
-Brushing your teeth?
-Take your pills or morning insulin injection at the same time.
-Linking your medicines with an already-established daily routine can help you stay on track with your meds.
+3. Take your pills or morning insulin injection at the same time each day.
+Linking your medicines with an already-established daily routine such as brushing your teeth in the morning can help you take your medications on schedule.

-4. Schedule reminders on your cell phone to ping you to take your meds, or place sticky notes on your refrigerator or other can’t-miss locations.
+4. Schedule reminders on your smartphone to alert you when to take your medications, or place notes on your refrigerator or other location that you're likely to see on a regular basis.

 Stay organized